Price: Free trial, Starts at $29/month

 There are 3 steps in creating your broadcast, you select your recipients, put your content, and preview.
 For the first step, you select everybody you want your message sent to.

-When you’re through with this, click on next step to move on to the preview.
+When you’re through with this, click on the next step to move on to the preview.
+You can duplicate Broadcast, resend one, etc.

 You can import your Subscribers List in the form of a CSV file into a ConvertKit form, sequence, or tag, or all three.
 To do this, click on the ‘subscribers’ tab on your dashboard.